jon-harper/OmniBox-docs/docs/bom.md

 ### :material-alpha-c-box: :material-alpha-b-box-outline: :material-alpha-f-box-outline: Base - Front

-The base space for up to three concealed 40mm fans in the intakes.
-The following are needed to mount *each* fan:
+The base can mount up to three concealed 40mm fans in the intakes.
+The following are needed to mount each fan:

 | Item                              | Qty | UOM | Note                                                     |
 |-----------------------------------|-----|-----|----------------------------------------------------------|